JoseyMedley/yiimp_install_script/README.md

 Finish !

-- Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
+- Go to http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
 Enjoy !
-- Go http://xxx.xxx.xxx.xxx/site/myadmin or https://xxx.xxx.xxx.xxx/site/myadmin from the admin IP set in the script to access the admin panel
+- Go to http://xxx.xxx.xxx.xxx/site/myadmin or https://xxx.xxx.xxx.xxx/site/myadmin from the admin IP set in the script to access the admin panel

-If you have issues after installation (nginx,mariadb... not found), use this script : bash install-debug.sh (watch the log during installation)

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**